CarstenJung/CS50X-Final-Project/README.md

 ### 7. Design

-The CSS was created just like Java Script without the help of a library
+The CSS was created just like Java Script without the help of a library except hero animation with gsap.

 For the animated background, a simple keyframe animation and an oversized gradient background were used.
 This creates an animation that is not too obtrusive and that fits the topic well.